 A good beef roast can make any occasion special!
-Eye of round roast is an economical alternative to many cuts, but when you surround the roast with herbs and bacon, you get a main dish that looks stunning and sophisticated!
+Eye of round roast is an economical alternative to many cuts, but when you surround the roast with herbs and bacon, you get the main dish that looks stunning and sophisticated!

 Prime rib and standing rib roasts are succulent and beautiful, but they can be a little more than I want to spend.
 I asked my local butcher for an economical replacement, and he suggested using an – round tip, top sirloin, or eye of round roast.
 I chose the eye of round; this lean cut of beef is ideal for the bacon that will be accompanying the roast!

+In just about an hour you will have tender beef that has been flavored with herbs and crispy bacon.
 This beef is exceptionally simple to prepare, but it is juicy and perfect.
 It is exactly what should be served on those special occasions!

 A juicy roast that features freshly cut herbs and crispy bacon!